dmairs/botse/docs/all/glossary/defeated.md

 These units follow the rules below:

--   The unit’s chip remains in its hex until it is removed as described by the effect.
+-   The unit's chip remains in its hex until it is removed as described by the effect.
 Until the chip is removed, its hex is considered [occupied](/docs/all/glossary/occupied).
 -   While it is on the battle map, that defeated [unit](/docs/all/glossary/unit) cannot take turns and its chip is not a [targetable](/docs/all/glossary/targetable) unit for engage actions or other abilities (unless specifically instructed).
-The unit’s chip is treated as a defeated unit of its type for resolving abilities.
+The unit's chip is treated as a defeated unit of its type for resolving abilities.